top of page

 Causes of Commitment Escalation

-• Project salvage value and high closing costs: awareness of high irretrievable expenditures and expensive closing costs can reinforce a commitment to stay the course for too long.
+• Project salvage value and high closing costs: Awareness of high irretrievable expenditures and expensive closing costs can reinforce a commitment to stay the course for too long.

 Recognizing Escalation of Commitment